bopopescu/devops-opsworks/README.md

              Database Server
 ```

-* These scripts were coded to load test various infrastructure configurations.
-For example *Nginx* as a Loadbalancer, or *Basho-Riak* as a database server.
-* The application servers run Python-Django.
-* _cookbooks_ are written as wrappers around the underlying cookbooks from [Supermarket](https://supermarket.chef.io/).

 #### Features
 * elastic scaling - add and remove any instance in any layer without the need of manual changes in configuration files and re-deploy of those files
+* run "commands"
 	* restart all instances in a layer
 	* drop all data and re-create the databases with fixtures
 * deploy *Gatling* for Stress- and Loadtest - for example *Gatling* uses the configured Loadbalancer

 #### Not supported